 '''

-include vmm.inc

 mov ecx, Flags ; flags for servicing interrupts

 VMMcall Begin_Critical_Section

 '''

-The Begin\Critical\Section service causes the current virtual machine to enter a critical section.
+The Begin_Critical_Section service causes the current virtual machine to enter a critical section.
 Only one virtual machine can own the critical section at a time.
 If a virtual machine calls this service while another virtual machine owns the critical section, the calling virtual machine will block until the critical section is released.